 This is up to you.
 Each has its advantages.
 Our customizable templates allow you to piece together a video relatively quickly while still letting you insert your own elements (footage, images, copy, and more).
 Creating your own lets you execute a specific vision and is a great option if you know exactly what you’d like to do.

 I keep getting an error message when I'm trying to customize templates.
 Why is this happening?

 It's possible that a browser extension (such as AdBlock) is interfering with the template customization process.
 Try disabling the extension, or using the template in incognito mode or in another browser that does not have the extension enabled.
 If you're still seeing this issue, please reach out to us and we'll help you troubleshoot.

-Soundtracks in the Vimeo Create music library are indeed licensed for commercial use.
+Soundtracks in the Create music library are licensed for commercial use.

-Videos can be posted to Social Media (Facebook, YouTube, etc.) without a problem as long as they are shared directly from Vimeo using our Publish to Social feature - this way we can ensure that the license is recognized (we have an automatic mechanism of whitelisting the tracks once the Vimeo Create videos are posted to Social Media directly from Vimeo).
+Videos can be posted to social media (Facebook, YouTube, etc.) without a problem as long as they are shared directly from Vimeo using our Publish to Social feature.
+This feature has an automatic mechanism of whitelisting the tracks once the Create videos are posted to social media directly from Vimeo.

 What font and text editing limitations exist in Create?